-1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of section 143(11) of the Act, we give in the Annexure A, a statement on the matters specified in the paragraph 3 and 4 of the order.
+- 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of section 143(11) of the Act, we give in the Annexure A, a statement on the matters specified in the paragraph 3 and 4 of the order. - 2.
+As required by Section 143(3) of the Act, we report that: - (a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (b) in our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - (c) the balance sheet, the statement of profit and loss, the statement of cash flows and the statement of changes in equity dealt with by this Report are in agreement with the books of account; - (d) in our opinion, the aforesaid standalone Ind AS financial statements comply with the Accounting Standards specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules, 2014; - (e) on the basis of the written representations received from the directors as on 31 March 2020 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2020 from being appointed as a director in terms of Section 164 (2) of the Act; - (f) with respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B"; and - (g) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations as at 31st March,2020 on its financial position in its standalone financial statements refer Note 34 to the Ind As standalone financial statements on Arbitration claims and Note 10 (viii) on inability of the Company to repay the overdue amount of term loan instalments aggregating a sum of Rs.
+1465.53 Million (Rs.752.10 Million) upto 31st March,2020, resulting in the Company being classified as a 'Non-Performing Asset'(NPA) by the Consortium Member Banks.

-- 2. As required by Section 143(3) of the Act, we report that: - (a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (b) in our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - (c) the balance sheet, the statement of profit and loss, the statement of cash flows and the statement of changes in equity dealt with by this Report are in agreement with the books of account; - (d) in our opinion, the aforesaid standalone Ind AS financial statements comply with the Accounting Standards specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules, 2014; - (e) on the basis of the written representations received from the directors as on 31 March 2019 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2019 from being appointed as a director in terms of Section 164 (2) of the Act; - (f) with respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B"; and - (g) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company does not have any pending litigations which would impact its financial position except as given in Note Number.
-33 to the Ind As financial statements on Arbitration claims. - ii.
+- ii.
 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
 During the year, there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.

-Firm Registration No.: 012322N
+For Grewal & Singh Chartered Accountants Firm Registration No.: 012322N

-(Vinod Kumar Sharma) Partner M. No. 082275
+(Vinod Kumar Sharma) Partner M. No. 082275 UDIN : 20082275AAAAAC6330 Place: New Delhi Dated: 8th May,2020

-Place: Mumbai Date: 17th May,2019 "Annexure A" referred to in paragraph 1 under the heading "Report on other legal and regulatory requirements" of our report of even date
+"Annexure A" referred to in paragraph 1 under the heading "Report on other legal and regulatory requirements" of our report of even date